 ‘I did.
 But then Jamie was all worried that people would think he was running off with a fictional book character again.
 To tell you the truth I just can’t even be bothered with the getting ready side – all the mega prep – I’d rather stay in watching Made in Chelsea in my pyjamas.’

 Finally, all the men then came back in.
 Our two fools pretended not to see us and actually settled in with their mates with a pint.
-We’d put paid to those shenanigans though by telling the kids they had sweets for them then we hop-footed it to the other side of the bar before they could say anything.
+We’d put paid to those shenanigans though by telling the kids they had sweets for them then we hot-footed it to the other side of the bar before they could say anything.

 It was all short-lived as ten minutes later I could see Jamie walking towards her holding the baby at arm’s length with a look of disgust on his face like the offending smell was actually Millie’s fault.

 ‘I can’t she’s flicking through Instagram with Dulcie and the golf people want us for pictures in a minute.
 Listen if you do this one Mills’, he’d pleaded.
-‘I’ll do the next two…three… okay four.’
+‘I’ll do the next two…three… okay, four.’

-She had rolled her eyes as she took the baby off him reluctantly, but a four nappy exchange was a very good deal.
+She rolled her eyes as she took the baby from him reluctantly, but a four nappy exchange was a very good deal.
 I thought I’d just go with her.
 Watching someone else change their child was preferable to going back and getting dragged into any family based activity.
 At least this way we could carry on with our gossip.

-However, when we’d got into the marquee’s make-shift toilets we realised that there was no changing table for the baby.
+However, when we got into the marquee’s make-shift toilets we realised that there was no changing table for the baby.
 Something sadly I was all too familiar with.
 I hastened a guess this was her first encounter with a situation like this though.

 ‘Have you got a mat in your bag Millie?
 You’ll have to put her on the floor.’